unjs/giget/README.md

   - `preferOffline`: (boolean) Use cache if exists otherwise try to download.
   - `providers`: (object) A map from provider name to custom providers.
 Can be used to override built-ins too.
   - `registry`: (string or false) Set to `false` to disable registry.
 Set to a URL string (without trailing slash) for custom registry.
+  - `cwd`: (string) Current working directory to resolve dirs relative to it.

 **Return value:**